legiongis/afrh-iris/docs/index.md

 The `initialize` command is also used within the clean install script.
 For more on that command, see [Management Commands](/docs/management.html).

 !!!
 Warning
     Arches does not support the load of resource model-level permissions from packages.
-This means that most of the permissions described.
+This means all permissions described in [permissions > Permissions by Resource Model](/docs/permissions.html#permissions-by-resource-model) must be implemented manually after installation.

 ## Building the Docs